mstksg/inCode/copy/entries/advent-gol.md

 [michalpost]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ggsx9e9/

-At that point, it was pretty unbelievable to me that what started out as a dream goal that we couldn't have reasonably completed on a supercomputer had, through successive revelations and insights building on each other one by one, could now be done in 3 seconds.
+At that point, it was pretty unbelievable to me that what started out as a dream goal that we couldn't have reasonably completed on a commercial PC had, through successive revelations and insights building on each other one by one, could now be done in 3 seconds.